Incumbents win in fiery Willow Park City Council election

-Crummel led against his opponent and former city council member, Marcy Galle, with nearly 61.71% of votes.
-Wright led against his opponent, Houston Wingard, a retired Lockheed Martin employee, with nearly 59.97% of votes.
-Smith led against his opponent, Roy Kurban, former karate champion and Justice of the Peace in Tarrant County, with a little over 61.54% of votes.
-The two sides ran in slates aligned against one another, leading the balance of city council to be up in the air.
+Crummel defeated former city council member, Marcy Galle, with 61.87% of votes.
+Wright defeated Houston Wingard, a retired Lockheed Martin employee, with 59.83% of votes, and Smith defeated Kurban, former karate champion and Justice of the Peace in Tarrant County, with 60.97% of votes.

 “It’s still settling in,” Crummel said just before 8 p.m.
 “I just can’t say thank you enough to the people for trusting me for these last six years and looking forward to the next two ...
 I don’t know if there’s ever been a time where it felt like there was more on the line than this one.”

 Willow Park, a growing suburb west of Fort Worth, is at a pivotal point in its development.
-The city is home to several in-the-works multi-million dollar developments, and is an attractive place to individuals looking to move to Parker County for its spacious land and proximity to successful school districts.
+The city is home to several in-the-works multi-million dollar developments, and is an attractive place for people looking to move to Parker County for its spacious land and proximity to successful school districts.
 Willow Park is also facing a major lawsuit over one of these developments; the neighboring cities of Fort Worth and Aledo filed suit against Willow Park in March, accusing the city of illegally annexing land part of a $500 million development, the Beall-Dean ranch.
 The lawsuit is not the only thing that has shone a bit of a spotlight on Willow Park; fracas and disagreements at city hall have caught the attention of the rest of Parker County.

 “We’re not looking to keep things the same,” Wright previously said of himself and fellow incumbents in an interview with the Star-Telegram.
 “We see potential ... and their side seems to be afraid of growth.
 They’re afraid of development.
 They’re afraid of change.”

-Several issues were key to this election including how to handle future developments, solving shoddy infrastructure and trust in city council to communicate with citizens.
 The incumbents told the Star-Telegram previously they viewed themselves as “local servants” trying to help their city, as opposed to politicians.
 They viewed growth, like what is planned through Beall-Dean, as a force already in town — and one they believe should be used for sales tax and property tax revenue to fix the city’s dilapidated infrastructure.

 The challengers told the Star-Telegram previously that a perceived information gap between council and citizens moved them to run.
 They also believed the current council mistreated Willow Park’s mayor, Teresa Palmer, who was elected in May 2025 after beating incumbent of eight years, Doyle Moss.
 Palmer supported the challengers; Moss supported the incumbents.
 Palmer, as well as the challengers, also support changing the city of Willow Park to a home rule charter.